Barcelona Uncovered: The Architecture, the Attitude, and the Vermouth Bars Nobody Told You About

 Booking Tips:

-• Tickets are timed-entry; you have a 30-minute window to enter
+- Tickets are timed-entry with a 30-minute window

-• Morning visits offer better light for photography and fewer crowds
+- Morning visits offer better light and fewer crowds

-• The walk from the metro involves stairs and uphill sections; consider bus 24 from Plaça Catalunya, which stops at the park entrance
+- The walk from the metro involves stairs and uphill sections; consider bus 24 from Plaça Catalunya

-• The free portion of the park (outside the Monumental Zone) offers excellent views and requires no ticket
+- The free outer park offers excellent views and requires no ticket

 Casa Batlló: The House of Bones